-In order to acquire ”capped delts”, you need to develop the side deltoid, which is a really small muscle consisting of 2/3 slow twitch fibers.
+To acquire ”capped delts”, you need to develop the side deltoid, which is a really small muscle consisting of 2/3 slow twitch fibers.
 This basically means that the sucker was not built for hypertrophy in the first place.

-teaches you how to brace your core;
+- teaches you how to brace your core

-more athletic than the seated version;
+- more athletic than the seated version

-- no need to develop advanced skills like hand balancing;
+- no need to develop advanced skills like hand balancing

-So, can the overhead press build 3D deltoids?
+Can the overhead press build 3D deltoids?

 My answer would be yes.
 The overhead press will get you to your deltoid potential.
 I consider all other shoulder exercises copies and fillers.
 The overhead press is the king of shoulder training, at least for me.

-Conclusion: You can build some decent shoulders with overhead presses, pushing exercises and back training naturally.
+Conclusion: You can build decent shoulders with overhead presses, pushing exercises and back training naturally.
 A good example would be Eugen Sandow.
 During his era overhead pressing was the thing, and he did a lot of it.
 His shoulders look pretty round to me.

-With that said, forget about getting the 3D capped delts of modern fitness models regardless of the exercises you are doing.
+Having said that, forget about getting the 3D capped delts of modern fitness models regardless of the exercises you are doing.
 Those are something else.

 According to many, the drugs that made the modern shoulder look possible are Equipoise, Masteron and Trenbolone.
 The last one (tren) is the steroid responsible for the appearance of the aesthetic YOLO (you only live once) kids like Zyzz.

-For those wondering, here are the nice things you can expect from Trenbolone:
+For those wondering, here are the “nice” things you can expect from Trenbolone:

-Heavy breathing (feeling of breathlessness).
+Heavy breathing (feeling of breathlessness)

-Elevated body temperature and night sweats.
+Elevated body temperature and night sweats

-Production of dark colored urine.
+Production of dark colored urine

-Insomnia and nightmares.
+Insomnia and nightmares

-Reduction in appetite.
+Reduction in appetite

-I personally don’t see real value in making your life a living hell just to look more muscular.
-I could understand similar choice if we were talking about life or death situations, but this is not the case.
+I personally don’t see a real value in making your life a living hell just to look more muscular.
+I could understand a similar choice if we were talking about life or death situations, but this is not the case.
 Most steroid users make a conscious choice to start pinning.
 Nobody but their own ego forces them to do it.

 Another evidence that proves the effect of drugs on shoulder size and appearance is given to us by women who compete as bodybuilders and fitness models.
 Some of them have shoulders that would make guys from the early days of bodybuilding look like malnourished babies.

 There are no secret shoulder routines.
 The best approach is to just select a few compound exercises and progress with the use of training cycles.
-Everything else has the value of a pointless Christmas present – it looks nice under the tree, but at the end of the day doesn’t take you anywhere.
+Everything else has the value of a pointless Christmas present – it looks nice under the tree, but at the end of the day, doesn’t take you anywhere.